-The other aspect is that I’ve been yearning to add more plants to my home.
+The other aspect is that I’ve yearned to add more plants to my home.
 I envy people who have a jungle of plants in their home.
 I’d so be one of those people if my home received enough natural light.
-Because my home faces east, I have to limit my houseplant collection to those that require low light, such as pothos, philodendron and snake tongue.
+Because my home faces east, I have to limit my houseplant collection to those that require low light, such as pothos, philodendron, and snake tongue.
 Using artificial houseplants is a great method of adapting to the low-light issue & still allows me to enjoy a bevy of greenery.

 Here are my tried & tested tips for faking it:

-1. First, do your homework.
+1. Do your homework.
 Save images of the real thing on your phone and take them with you when you go shopping.
 Compare the leaves, petals, stems, etc. I’ve found a lot of flowers & plants look great on the top but when you inspect the stems, they have that very obvious plastic appearance or those annoying plastic sleeves.

 Fake cacti and succulents are a wonderful option because the real version of these plants have a plastic-like aesthetic.
 (Scroll down to check out my succulent arrangements.)

 This “FEJKA” plant from IKEA is also fairly deceptive.
 This bad boy was only $10!
 I believe this is to be an Arrowhead plant.
-I used this plant in my bedroom to help establish the beachy vibe:
+I used this in my bedroom to help establish the beachy vibe: